Thank you for taking part again this year. Here’s your step-by-step plan for this year’s BWS.

 - If you are not going to identify your wasps immediately, carefully wrap the tin foil around the insects, to form a little parcel: don’t squash it down too much – squashed wasps are harder to identify!
 If you have more than one trap, please wrap the contents of each trap in separate packages of foil and put a label on the outside.
 Pop your tin foil package(s) in the freezer until you are ready to identify them.

-New for this year, we are asking you to identify your own wasps at home.
-The pilot run of 50 traps went really well and we had helpful feedback.
+Recent years were a bit of a problem – COVID19 meant we couldn’t get hold of your samples easily, so again, we are asking you to identify your own wasps at home.
 Head on over to our new Identification section to see our identification resources.
 We suggest you start by watching all the videos to get an idea of what we are expecting.

 Once you have identified your insects, we need you to fill in the online forms to provide us with the details of your traps.
 We want to know about everything that you catch, even if your trap includes insects other than wasps.
 Not catching any wasps or catching other insects at your location is very valuable data for this project.